Ly0n/awesome-robotic-tooling/README.md

 * [Ganttlab](https://gitlab.com/ganttlab/ganttlab-live) - The easy to use, fully functional Gantt chart for GitLab and GitHub.
 * [discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple
 * [Gerrit](https://gerrit.googlesource.com/gerrit/) - is a code review and project management tool for Git based projects
+* [jitsi-meet](https://github.com/jitsi/jitsi-meet) - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application

 ## Documentation and Presentation
 * [Typora](https://typora.io/) - A Minimalist Markdown Editor